CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: CDQuant

 Here, $\gamma\in[0,1]$ represents the clipping strength.
 We determine the optimal $\gamma$ by minimizing the following layer-wise loss:

-Note that while not explicitly stated, both $\bw, a$ in the above objective are implicitly dependent on $\gamma$.
+Note that while not explicitly stated, both $\bq, a$ in the above objective are implicitly dependent on $\gamma$.
 This optimization can be efficiently solved using a simple grid search.
 In contrast, LWC~\citep{shao2023omniquant} optimizes a different objective function, focusing on end-to-end quantization of entire transformer block using gradient-based techniques.
-It is worth noting that setting $\gamma=1$ in \optclip~recovers the widely used MinMax quantization scheme, which is used in many existing quantization methods, including GPTQ~\citep{frantar2022gptq}, SmoothQuant`\citep{xiao2023smoothquant}.
-In our experiments, we observed that \optclip~provides a much better initialization compared to MinMax quantization, for both GPTQ and \algo.
+It is worth noting that setting $\gamma=1$ in \optclip~recovers the widely used MinMax quantization scheme, which is used in many existing quantization methods, including GPTQ~\citep{frantar2022gptq}, SmoothQuant\citep{xiao2023smoothquant}.
+However, MinMax quantization is susceptible to outlier weights, and a smaller $\gamma$ often yields superior results.
+In our experiments, we observed that \optclip~provides a much better initialization compared to MinMax quantization, for both GPTQ and \algo, suggesting its broader applicability.